osmocom/osmo-ttcn3-hacks/_testenv/README.md

 * `vty_host=`: optionally set the VTY host for the SUT component to be used when obtaining a talloc report.
 If this is not set, `127.0.0.1` is used.

+* `qemu=`: set to `optional` to allow running this test component in QEMU.
+  Additional logic must be added to build an initrd with the test component and actually run it in QEMU, this is done by sourcing `qemu_functions.sh` and using functions from there.
+See the `ggsn` testsuite for reference.

 ### Executables

 #### $PATH